fionser/CODA/docs/README.md

-Crytographically secure of statistical Data Analysis (CODA) ==
+Crytographically Secure Statistical Data Analysis (CODA) ==
 CODA is built for doing secure outsourcing, specifically for the computation of statistics.
 The statistics supported by CODA: